-Thailand is a great international family destination and first foray into Asia travel.
+Thailand is a great international family destination and first foray into southeast Asia travel.
 Could you speak to why it appeals to families with both young children and older ones?

 That's what we do!
 Our Family Vacation Advisors can help you book vetted kid-friendly accommodations, create a custom itinerary and more.
 Click to send us a request >

 What’s the best time of year for families to travel there?
 Any festivals that would be interesting to see if the itinerary allows?

 The best time to visit Thailand is between November and April for weather, as you will avoid rainy season.
 The nice thing about Thailand is that when you are looking to go to the beaches, you can go any time of year.
 You have beaches on the west side that face the Andaman Sea or the eastern one that face the Gulf of Thailand, so if one side’s a little drizzly or has choppy water, the other side usually is not.

 In November in Chiang Mai, they have the Yi Peng Floating Lantern Festival, which coincides with the Loi Krathong festival throughout Thailand.
 Locals will craft a krathong, a floating lantern with banana leaves, flowers, candles and incense, and release it in the river on the night of the full moon to take away bad luck and bring good blessings.
 It’s a great way to experience a full moon party.